 If you are new to the subject area that you are researching, including international law, set aside some time to develop a general understanding of your topic by skimming an encyclopedia or treatise.
-See George Washington Law School International Review, Guide to International Research at section 1.04 (LexisNexis, 2008).
-The University of Detroit Law Library owns several good treatises on international law (Id.), including:
+See George Washington Law School International Review, Guide to International Research at section (LexisNexis, 2018).
+The University of Detroit Mercy Law Library offers several good treatises on international law including:

 You should also make sure that you are familiar with terminology that is basic to your area of inquiry.

 Once you have a good grasp of your subject area, you'll need to start locating documents that speak to your specific issue.
 Id.
-Good general (nonofficial) resources include the following.
+Good general (nonofficial) resources might start you off in Lexis Advance, Westlaw, and HeinOnline.

-The Electronic Information System for International Law (www.eisil.org) is a comprehensive free database created by ASIL.
+The Electronic Information System for International Law (www.eisil.org) is a comprehensive free database created by the American Society of International Law (ASIL).
 EISIL is an "open database of authenticated primary and other materials across the breadth of international law, which until now have been scattered in libraries, archives and specialized web sites."
 ASIL, About EISIL (2008).
-Retrieved on December 4, 2008, from http://www.eisil.org/index.php?sid=642525627&;t=about.
+Last retrieved on March 11, 2019, from the EISIL website.

 Sam Blay, Ryszard Piotrowicz, and B. Martin Tsamenyi (Eds.), Public International Law: an Australian Perspective (Oxford, 1997).
 Call No. KZ4735.P82 1997.